“To get a mortgage in Canada, you have to have some of your own money in the deal, and more is always better.”

 Acceptable Down Payment Sources

 A question that often comes up with clients is about permitted sources of down payment and how long the money has to be sitting in the client's account.
-Here's the list I send to my mortgage customers:
+Here's the list we send to our mortgage customers:

 Down Payment